Nickel Creek: This Side: 2002–04

 In 2002, the band released their fourth album, This Side, produced by Alison Krauss.
 It was a departure from their previous, purely bluegrass releases.
-The core bluegrass influence remained, but with other genres including indie rock and folk rock and they included cover songs—"Spit on a Stranger" by Pavement and "Should've Known Better" by Carrie Newcomer.
+The core bluegrass influence remained, but with other genres including indie rock and folk rock and they included cover songs—"Spit on a Stranger" by Pavement and "I Should've Known Better" by Carrie Newcomer.
 A review in AllMusic said that "Thile and the Watkins siblings' originals, easily outdo the likes of folk-rockers Dave Matthews and Hootie & the Blowfish, while forging a new style to rejuvenate a genre that has always been a bit of a dark horse."

 This Side entered the Billboard 200 at No. 18 on the chart, and at No. 2 on the magazine's Top Country Albums chart.
 The album was certified gold in 2003 by the RIAA.
 The success of This Side earned the group a Grammy Award for Best Contemporary Folk Album.
 The band was featured in Rolling Stone's "Best Of 2002" edition.

 During their 2002 and 2003 tour, Nickel Creek opened five shows for John Mayer in November 2002, and toured with Gillian Welch and David Rawlings earlier in the year.
 In 2003, Nickel Creek appeared on the Béla Fleck and the Flecktones album Little Worlds.